jpmorganchase/salt-ds/.changeset/fresh-planets-talk.md

 "@salt-ds/core": patch
 ---

-Change `pronounced` prop to `intent` enum.
-Use "sentence" for pronounced label styling
+Removed `pronounced` prop to
+Added `intent` prop.
+Use `intent` with "sentence" value to replace pronounced label styling